brendansparrow/brendansparrow-com/pages/about.md

   - nav
 ---

-I'm Brendan Sparrow, a Lincolnshire-based, freelance web designer and developer.
+Hi, I'm Brendan, a Lincolnshire-based, freelance web designer and developer.
 I've enjoyed success across a broad range of disciplines including illustration, layout design, art direction, front-end development, interaction design and brand consulting.
-Working across both design and code, I embrace my position as a creative generalist to make ideas a reality.
+Working across both design and code, I embrace my position as a creative generalist to make any ideas a reality.

 At the heart of my craft is a keen focus on delivering outstanding results for my clients.
 My mission is to use technology to make people’s lives better in small, subtle ways each day, and to bring more curious minds to the open web.